ChristElise/christelise.github.io/_posts/2024-09-11-earth-walkthrough.md

 )                                                      = 44
 +++ exited (status 0) +++
 ```
 We see that the ```access()``` function from the C standard library is used by the executable.
 This function is used to check the accessibility of a file.
 The access function takes a file/folder name and a mode, The 0 in here means it is checking for the existence of the file.
 From the message written by the ```puts()``` we can understand that if the checking process fails the reset will also fail.
-Our objective is to reset the root password to Earth in order to take over the machine.
+Our objective is to reset the root password to Earth to take over the machine.
 We can do this by creating fake files on our target having these names.
 ```bash
 mkdir /dev/shm
 touch /dev/shm/kHgTFI5G